chinmaynema/chinmaynema.github.io/_posts/2019-08-19-Gandikota.md

 hidden: false
 ---

 Gandikota, popularly known as the Grand Canyon of India, is surprisingly not that popular!
 Its unique terrain makes it a one-of-a-kind place in India.
-This, clubbed with the amazing camping experience, make it a real hidden gem.
+This, clubbed with the amazing camping experience, makes it a real hidden gem.
 Unless you have already been to the Grand Canyon in the USA, I would definitely recommend you to visit Gandikota.
 The more I heard or read about it, the more I wanted to go there, and finally in August'19, a friend and I planned a weekend trip to Gandikota.

 ## Duration and Time of Visit
 2 days, 1 night<br>